Thomas Lawrence: Legacy

-The most extensive collections of Lawrence's work can be found in the Royal Collections and the National Portrait Gallery in London.
+The most extensive collections of Lawrence's work can be found in the Royal Collection, and the National Portrait Gallery in London.
 The Tate Britain, the National Gallery and the Dulwich Picture Gallery house smaller collections of his work in London.
 There are a few examples of his work in the Holburne Museum of Art and the Victoria Art Gallery in Bath, and in Bristol City Museum and Art Gallery.
 In the United States, The Huntington Library houses Pinkie, and Lawrence's portraits of Elizabeth Farren, Lady Harriet Maria Conyngham, and the Calmady children are in the Metropolitan Museum of Art.
 In Europe, the Musée du Louvre has a few examples of Lawrence's work, and the Vatican Pinacoteca has a swagger portrait of George IV (presented by the king himself) as almost its only British work.

 In 2010 the National Portrait Gallery held a retrospective exhibition of Lawrence's work.
-The director of the National Portrait Gallery, Sandy Nairne, was quoted in the Guardian describing Lawrence as "…a huge figure.
+The director of the National Portrait Gallery, Sandy Nairne, was quoted in The Guardian describing Lawrence as "…a huge figure.
 But a huge figure who we believe deserves a great deal more attention.
 He is one of the great painters of the last 250 years and one of the great stars of portraiture on a European stage."
 In December 2018, a portrait of Lady Selina Meade (1797–1872), who married the Count of Clam-Martinic, painted by Lawrence in Vienna in 1819, sold for £2.29 million at auction, a record for the artist.

 In literature

-In the 1848 novel, Vanity Fair, William Makepeace Thackeray refers to "...the Lawrence portraits, tawdry and beautiful, and, thirty years ago, deemed as precious as works of real genius..."
+In the 1848 novel Vanity Fair, William Makepeace Thackeray refers to "...the Lawrence portraits, tawdry and beautiful, and, thirty years ago, deemed as precious as works of real genius...".

 A description of Mr Tite Barnacle of the Circumlocution Office as someone who "seemed to have been sitting for his portrait to Sir Thomas Lawrence all the days of his life" is one of 25 references to art in Charles Dickens' 1857 novel Little Dorrit.

-In his 1895 play, An Ideal Husband, Oscar Wilde introduces Lord Caversham with a stage direction that describes him as "[r]ather like a portrait by Lawrence".
+In the play An Ideal Husband by Oscar Wilde, Lord Caversham is introduced with a stage direction that describes him as "[r]ather like a portrait by Lawrence".

 In the 1943 film The Man in Grey, Lawrence appears in one scene and is played by the actor Stuart Lindsell.